anngroong/podcasts/content/blog/20240402-01-Interview-Markus-Ritter-EU-Monitoring-Mission-Armenia-EUMA.md

-We'd like to remind our listeners to go to our donate page, podcasts.groong.org or just go to podcasts.groong.org and there is a donate link there and consider buying us a coffee or better yet become a sustaining member of Grung through our Patreon link and give us monthly.
+We'd like to remind our listeners to go to our donate page, podcasts.groong.org or just go to podcasts.groong.org and there is a donate link there and consider buying us a coffee or better yet become a sustaining member of Groong through our Patreon link and give us monthly.

 **Hovik**: You know there aren't that many shows like us who digest Armenian news weekly and bring